rudymatela/udge/README.md

 		apt install certbot python-certbot-nginx  # or equivalent sudo certbot --nginx -d udge.example.com -d www.udge.example.com

+12. (optional) add an extra `css` file to `/usr/local/lib/udge/extra.css` if you would like to configure the appearance of Udge.

 Udge can be customized on it's configuration file `/etc/udgerc`.

 [Installing and Configuring]: #installing-and-configuring